yct4/bestgameever2/README.md

 ## Tasks

+1. Ensure code works/can be compiled on any machine. (esp. for MacOSX)
-1. Create SDL2 window and be able to close window.
+2. Create SDL2 window and be able to close window.
-2. Animate a moving ball on the screen.
+3. Animate a moving ball on the screen.
 (One class.)
 - Ball bouncing off walls but game stopping if going past a side.
 - Trajectory of ball.
 - How to speed up ball.
-3. Animate a moving paddle on the screen.
+4. Animate a moving paddle on the screen.
 (One class.)
 - Moving left and right
-4. Create automatic paddle movement for computer player.
+5. Create automatic paddle movement for computer player.
-5. Keeping score and displaying score.
+6. Keeping score and displaying score.
 (Another class.)

 ## Sources